cakephp/docs/en/console-commands/shells.rst

 =============

-If you have complex output generation logic, you can use :doc:`/console-and-shells/helpers` to encapsulate this logic in a re-usable way.
+If you have complex output generation logic, you can use :ref:`command-helpers` to encapsulate this logic in a re-usable way.

 .. _invoking-other-shells-from-your-shell: